bhumika1240/cmpn202-operating-systems/week1.md

 ![network configuration output](images/week1/network.png)

 **Explanation:**
-This screenshot confirms the server’s private IP address and isolated VirtualBox network configuration.This command lists all network interfaces and their assigned IP addresses.
+This screenshot confirms the server’s private IP address and isolated VirtualBox network configuration.
+This command lists all network interfaces and their assigned IP addresses.
 It confirms that the server has been assigned a private IP address within the VirtualBox isolated network, ensuring that the system is not exposed to external networks.

 ---